in2code-de/typo3-tiptap/README.md

 ### Understanding the Architecture

 TipTap uses a plugin-based architecture where functionality is added through plugins.
 Like CKEditor, TipTap is configured using YAML files placed in your site package at `Configuration/RTE/`.

+The extension ships with a default configuration that includes commonly used features.
+You only need to create a custom configuration if you want to modify the toolbar, add custom plugins, or adjust the editor behavior.

 ### Configuring the Toolbar